near/docs/docs/tutorials/contracts/nfts/minting-ipfs.md

 near login
 ```

 To make this tutorial easier to copy/paste, we're going to set an environment variable for our account id.
-In the below command, replace `MY_ACCOUNT_NAME` with the account name we just logged in with, including the `.testnet` (or `.near` for `mainnet`):
+In command below, replace `MY_ACCOUNT_NAME` with the account name we just logged in with, including the `.testnet` (or `.near` for `mainnet`):

 ```bash
 ID=MY_ACCOUNT_NAME